mdgrahamwisc/IRMAE_WD/README.md

 **err.p**

-training log data
+Training log data

 -----------------------------------------------

 **training_svd.p**
-singular value spectra of the covariance of z as a function of training epochs
+Singular value spectra of the covariance of z as a function of training epochs

 -----------------------------------------------